 Texting and driving is not a direct violation of the law in Florida.
 However, I have had several prosecutors argue to me that texting was, could be or should be considered reckless driving per se.
 This all may change with the introduction of senate bill 2013-0052.

 In Florida criminal and traffic law there is an enormous difference between reckless driving and careless driving.
-While many people use the terms "reckless driving" and "careless driving" interchangeably, you should never hear a traffic attorney or criminal defense lawyer do so.
+While some people use the terms "reckless driving" and "careless driving" interchangeably, a traffic attorney or criminal defense lawyer should never do so.
 The terms do not mean the same thing and are separate and distinct criminal or civil traffic offenses.